Kellen-Linse/Data-Structs-Algos-and-Interviews/Grokkin/Patterns/Two_Pointers/notes.md

         lPtr++;
         rPtr--;
     }

     return end - start + 1;
 };

-// Comments
-function shortest_window_sort(arr) {
+//Comments

+var findUnsortedSubarray = function(arr) {
-    // Create pointers at the beginning and the end of the array. let lPtr = 0, rPtr = arr.length-1;
+    // Create pointers at each end of the array let lPtr = 0, rPtr = arr.length-1;

-    // Here we set the end and start values of the unsorted array
+    // Create pointers that will point to the beginning and end of the unsorted portion of the array
+    // End is set to -1, this will only come into play when the array is sorted and therefore the
-    // we set end to be -1 incase the array is sorted, so that it counters the + 1 in the return statement let end = -1, start = 0;
+    // length of the array is zero.
+Because of the way the return is set up with a +1, it will balance out to 0. let start = 0,  end = -1;

-    // Create min variable that is as BIG as possible
-    // Create a max variable that is as SMALL as possible
+    // Create a min and max variable,
-    // THIS IS DONE SO THAT ANY VARIABLE THAT IS COMPARED TO THEM INITIALLY WILL BE SMALLER THAN THE MIN, OR LARGER THAN THE MAX let min = Infinity,
-        max = -Infinity;

-    // Here we are going to looping as long as the right pointer is greater than zero while(rPtr >= 0){
+    // min will track the lowest value the rPtr has seen on it's way down the array.

-        // We are going to first check to see if the value at the lPtr is larger/equal to the max value
+    // max will track the highest value the lPtr has seen on it's way up the array.
+    // We start the variables as +/- Infinity to maintain the pattern in the loop
+    // No matter what the first value for each, it will be larger or smaller respectively. let min = Infinity, max = -Infinity;

+    // Create a while loop that will run until the left or right pointer (pick one, they will move at the same rate)
+    // reaches the opposite side.
+This could be done as a for loop as well, but it helps to
+    // illustrate what is going on when it is a while loop imo. while(lPtr < arr.length){

+        // What we need to do is find the last time in the array that a value is out of order,
+        // Working up from the beginning for the end point, and
+        // Working down from the end for the start point

+        // In a sorted array, as you iterate l to r (like the lPtr),
+        // you should expect to continually find the next number to be equal to or greater than the last
-        // If so, we have found a new max, so we set max to be this value
+        // If this is the case set the max variable to that number.
+        // If you find a number that is less than the largest number you have seen, it means you have found
+        // a number that is out of order.
+        // Each time you find an out of order number, set the end pointer to that index, as you continue
+        // If the numbers keeps increasing until the end, that portion of the array is sorted, therefore the
-        // If not, we are going to set the end to be the lPtr arr[lPtr] >= max ? max = arr[lPtr] : end = lPtr;
+        // last time you set the end pointer it will point to the end of the unsorted portion of the array. arr[lPtr] >= max ?

-        // We are going to then check to see if the value at the rPtr is smaller/equal to the min value
+            max = arr[lPtr] :
+            end = lPtr;

+        // The rPtr does the exact opposite of the lPtr.
+It moves from the end of the array in descending order
+        // looking for values in the array that are out of order given that each value in a sorted array should be
+        // less than the one previous.
+Each time we find one of these out of order values,
-        // If so, we have found a new min, so we set min to be this value
+        // we will set the start pointer to be the current rPtr value.
+The last time we set this value will be the
-        // If not, we are going to set the start to be the rPtr arr[rPtr] <= min ? min = arr[rPtr] : start = rPtr;
+        // start of the unsorted portion of the array. arr[rPtr] <= min ?

-        // We then move the pointers towards each other lPtr++;
+            min = arr[rPtr] :
+            start = rPtr;

+        // For each time through the loop we will increment and decrement
+        // the lPtr and the rPtr, working them from one end of the array to the other. lPtr++;
         rPtr--;
     }

+    // When we reach the end we will have the end and the start of the unsorted portion of the array
+    // but the problem wants to know the length of that sub portion, because arrays are zero indexed we need to add one
+    // after we subtract the end value from the start to geth the length.
+    // As mentioned above, if the array is fully sorted or empty, we want to return 0, as that is the length of the
+    // unsorted portion of the array, in both of those cases end and start will not have been updated
+    // You would expect for both end and start to be zero in this case, however, because we have to adjust
-    // If the right pointer reaches 0, we return end minus start return end - start+1;
+    // to find the length of the sub-array, we start the end at -1 to counter this and return zero return end - start + 1;
 };
  ```

 - **Alternative:**